 - North Carolina Employment Security Division is publishing instructions and guidance to help employers and employees understand the new changes to the state’s unemployment system related to COVID-19, which can be found here.

 - The changes to the state’s unemployment system were ordered by Governor Cooper on Tuesday, March 17, 2020, in his Executive Order 118.

 - The Department of Commerce recommends the fastest and most efficient way to file for assistance is online here.

 NC Judicial Branch: https://www.nccourts.gov/

-- Effective April 2nd, court proceedings can be conducted by remote audio and video transmissions and service of court documents can be done by email.
+- Effective April 2nd, court proceedings can be conducted by remote audio and video transmission and service of court documents can be effected by email.

-- Also effective April 2nd, the deadline for payments of most fines and fees is extended by 90 days, and clerks are not to report failures to pay court debt to the DMV.
+- Also effective April 2nd, the deadline for payment of most fines and fees is extended by 90 days, and clerks are not to report failures to pay court debt to the DMV.

 NC Department of Motor Vehicles (DMV): https://www.ncdot.gov/dmv

-- Some NC DMV driver license offices closed starting Wednesday, March 18.
+- Some NC DMV drivers license offices closed starting Wednesday, March 18.